Intro to Ethereum

 Any participant who broadcasts a transaction request must also offer some amount of ETH to the network as a bounty.
 The network will award this bounty to whoever eventually does the work of verifying the transaction, executing it, committing it to the blockchain, and broadcasting it to the network.

-The amount of ETH paid corresponds to the time required to do the computation.
-These bounties also prevent malicious participants from intentionally clogging the network by requesting the execution of infinite computation or other resource-intensive scripts, as these participants must pay for computation time.
+The amount of ETH paid corresponds to the resources required to do the computation.
+These bounties also prevent malicious participants from intentionally clogging the network by requesting the execution of infinite computation or other resource-intensive scripts, as these participants must pay for computation resources.

 In practice, participants don't write new code every time they want to request a computation on the EVM.
 Rather, application developers upload programs (reusable snippets of code) into EVM state, and users make requests to execute these code snippets with varying parameters.
 We call the programs uploaded to and executed by the network smart contracts.